eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 #### Adjusting the Config files for multi user usage

-In case we have to modify the values within the configuartion files as we run in a multi use enviromnet, we need to adjust the domians names within the configuration files.
+In case we have to modify the values within the configuartion files as we run in a multi use environment, we need to adjust the domians names within the configuration files.
 A simple way is to update the file by using **sed** as line editor.

 ```bash
 # adjust values.yaml